Varian Associates: History

 In 1967, Varian entered the computer business by acquiring Decision Control Inc. (DCI) and renamed it Varian Data Machines.
 Their computers competed mainly with machines like those from Digital Equipment Corporation (DEC).
 10 years later, Varian Data Machines was sold to Sperry Corporation.

 On April 2, 1999, the company spun off its Gloucester, Massachusetts ion-implantation equipment business into Varian Semiconductor Equipment Associates and its Palo Alto-based scientific instrument business into Varian, Inc. The medical equipment business, which included manufacturing x-ray tubes in Salt Lake City, Utah, renamed itself Varian Medical Systems, Inc. and remained headquartered in Palo Alto.
 After the breakup, O'Rourke served as Varian Semiconductor's chairman.
 Varian, Inc., was later acquired by Agilent Technologies in May, 2010.

 On Jan 30th 2017, Varian Medical Systems, Inc.(NYSE:VAR) spun off its X-Ray & Imaging Components business, primarily located in Salt Lake City, Utah to form VAREX Imaging Corporation (NASDAQ: VREX), a publicly listed company.
-The remaining part of medical equipment business, which mainly consists of oncology radiation business and proton therapy business remain with Varian Medical Systems, Inc. Headquarters remains in the Stanford Research Park, Palo Alto, California.
+The remaining part of medical equipment business, which mainly consists of oncology radiation business and proton therapy business remained with Varian Medical Systems, Inc. Headquarters remains in the Stanford Research Park, Palo Alto, California.

+On August 2, 2020, Siemens Healthineers AG announced an agreement with Varian Medical Systems, Inc. to purchase the radiation oncology systems and software maker in an all-cash deal valued at $16.4 billion dollars.
+The deal completed on April 15, 2021, and was touted as the "biggest acquisition in healthcare" that year.